City of Swan flooding

-While the clean up continues, the City is asking people to stay away from affected waterways and flooded areas.
-Some waterways are still moving rapidly and continue to pose a safety risk.
+While the clean up continues, the City is asking people to stay away from affected areas.

 Increased risk of mosquito activity

-The recent rainfall and flooding could increase the number of mosquitoes in affected areas.
+The increased rainfall and flooding has the potential to increase the number of mosquitoes in affected areas.

-- Treatment of standing bodies of water such as drainage basins that are holding unusually high water levels.
+- Treat standing bodies of water (such as drainage basins) that are holding unusually high water levels.

-Even with these additional measures in place, there is still a risk of higher than normal mosquito activity over the next few weeks.
-The City is asking the community to take the usual precautions of wearing loose fitting long sleeved clothing and using mosquito repellent, particularly in the morning and evening.
+The City is asking the community to continue to take the usual precautions of wearing loose fitting long sleeved clothing and using mosquito repellent, particularly in the morning and evening.

-There are also some very simple steps that residents can take to stop mosquitoes from breeding in their backyards, such as
+There are also some very simple steps that can be taken to stop mosquitoes from breeding in backyards, such as

 - Getting rid of containers which hold water;